paleozogt/manylinux1_clang/README.md

-Clang on 64-bit manylinux1 (aka Centos 5)
+Docker for Clang on manylinux1 (aka Centos 5)